 Theatre Arts Auditions

-Actors should prepare two monologues, each one minute in length.
+Applicants should prepare two monologues, each one minute in length.
 One monologue should be from a classical work (written/published before 1875), and the second should be from a modern work (written/published after 1900).
 Actors who are interested in musical theater may perform the modern monologue and up to 24 bars of music.
-Please note that an accompanist is not provided, so CD or MP3 player accompaniment is required.
+Please note that for in-person auditions, an accompanist is not provided, so CD or MP3 player accompaniment is required.
 Students may also provide a link to video recordings of performances as supplemental material.

 Students interested in design/technical theater should provide a portfolio with pictures and/or samples of production work, or work that demonstrates ability as an artist, technician or manager.